oleander/Torrents/README.md

 ## Disclaimer

-Before you use `Torrents` please be sure to get permission from the tracker in question to use their data.
+Before you use `Torrents` make sure you have permission from the tracker in question to use their data.

 ## How do install

     [sudo] gem install torrents